Major Employers, Physicians and Other Stakeholders Unite to Revolutionize America’s Healthcare System

 Employers of 50 Million, Physician Groups of 330,000 Form Patient-Centered Primary Care Collaborative

 Thursday, May 10, 2007

 # # #

-Founded in 1947, the AAFP represents 115,900 physicians and medical students nationwide.
-It is the only medical society devoted solely to primary care.
+Founded in 1947, the American Academy of Family Physicians represents 134,600 physicians and medical students nationwide, and it is the only medical society devoted solely to primary care.

-To learn more about the specialty of family medicine, the AAFP's positions on issues and clinical care, and for downloadable multi-media highlighting family medicine, visit www.aafp.org/media.
-For information about health care, health conditions and wellness, please visit the AAFP’s award-winning consumer website, www.FamilyDoctor.org(www.familydoctor.org).
+To learn more about the AAFP and family medicine, visit www.aafp.org/media.
+Follow us on Twitter,(twitter.com) and like us on Facebook.
+For information about health care, health conditions and wellness, visit the AAFP’s award-winning consumer website, www.familydoctor.org(familydoctor.org).